 Chinese orchestral music — the full national orchestra (民族管弦乐团) of plucked strings, bowed strings, wind, and percussion — is what most creators are actually after when they ask Suno for “epic Chinese music”.
 The cheap version (epic chinese orchestra) gives a hollow Hollywood-pentatonic cliché.
-The real thing needs the section breakdown: which plucked-string family leads (pipa or liuqin), which bowed-string section sings the melody (erhu or zhonghu), which wind cuts through (suona or dizi), and which percussion drives (Chinese drum set, Beijing-opera percussion, or western timpani).
+The real thing needs the section breakdown: which plucked-string family leads (pipa or liuqin), which bowed-string section sings the melody (erhu or zhonghu), which wind cuts through (suona or dizi), and which percussion drives (Chinese war drums, Beijing-opera percussion, or western timpani).
 The 10 templates below cover the full national-orchestra range, from 60 BPM Tibetan plateau drone to 140 BPM Beijing-opera percussion.
+All are written for Suno v5.5 (released March 26, 2026), which renders bowed-string and reed timbres far more convincingly than the v4.x line.
 For modern-fusion variants, see Suno guzheng modern fusion prompts.

 What a high-quality prompt should contain